-The MRC Clinical Trials Unit runs trials in a range of disease areas.
-We specialise in trials in cancer and in infectious diseases, such as HIV and tuberculosis.
+We run trials in a range of disease areas.
+We specialise in trials in cancer, neurodegenerative diseases, and infectious diseases, such as HIV and tuberculosis.
 We also run trials in other areas.
 Most of the trials we run are randomised controlled trials.

 The following pages give more information about clinical trials, particularly randomised controlled trials.